mbharrat/nodeTutorial/notes-node/README.md

 To access 'add' you can use `yargs.argv._[0]`, to access title you do `yargs.argv.title` to access body you do `yargs.argv.body`

+In this project we use the .command() functionality found in documentation.
+You can view the documentation [here](http://yargs.js.org/).

 **JSON**

 Json is a notation to store data in Javascript Object Notation.